Answered By: IESE Library Last Updated: Mar 01, 2019 Views: 51

 Citation searching also allows you to see how many times a particular author or article has been cited by others.

-Go to Business Source Ultimate and click on Cited References on the green tool bar.
+Go to Business Source Ultimate and click on Cited References on the blue tool bar.
 You can search by author or by title, source, and keyword to get cited references.

 Other sources that allow citation searching include: